Documentation

 If Telegraf Controller requires authorization on the Heartbeat API, include the token option in your heartbeat plugin configuration.
 Provide a Telegraf Controller token with write permissions on the Heartbeat API.

-We recommend defining the INFLUX_TOKEN environment variable when starting Telegraf and using that to define the token in your heartbeat plugin.
+We recommend defining the TELEGRAF_CONTROLLER_TOKEN environment variable when starting Telegraf and using it to define the token in your heartbeat plugin.
+On Telegraf 1.38.x or earlier, use INFLUX_TOKEN instead.
+For details, see Use API tokens.

 Next steps